Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Conclusion

 In this work, we have addressed a typical particle physics problem of reconstructing multiple interaction positions in a dense environment, where each interaction is represented by a cluster of tracks.
 Significant track reconstruction errors lead to a large overlap of truth track clusters, which makes their identification challenging.
 Heuristic algorithms are usually used to address this problem.
 In contrast, we propose to address this problem through a principled formulation as a minimum-cost lifted multicut problem.
 We construct several cost functions for the LMC from track--track distances and their significance.
 We study the performance of the LMC algorithm for different vertex densities, cost functions, constraint usage and varying degree of overlap.
 To address potential performance problems of existing track counting clustering metrics for strongly overlapped clusters, dedicated metrics are introduced.

 We demonstrate that the LMC approach outperforms the heuristic algorithms in the problem of vertex reconstruction in dense environments in terms of vertex--vertex resolution and vertex reconstruction efficiency.
-It works up to the highest vertex density expected at the HL-HLC project in spite of the strong truth cluster overlap reaching $\sim 60\%$.
+It works up to the highest vertex density expected at the HL-HLC project in spite of the strong truth track overlap reaching $\sim60\%$.
 Variations of the LMC algorithm parameters and cost functions studied in this work resulted in relatively small variations of the obtained clustering solutions.
+The developed metrics and the freedom in the choice of the edge-weight assignment strategy allow to fine-tune this algorithm to a specific particle-physics experiment.

 \acknowledgments

 This work is supported by the German Science Foundation (DFG) through a research grant and a Heisenberg professorship under contracts CR-312/4-1 and CR-312/5-1.